Seneca-ICTOER/OSL645/docs/Labs/lab1a.md

 13. Press the `ctrl-l key` combination.
 What happens?
 What is the advantage of using **ctrl-u** as opposed to **ctrl-l**?

 The Bash shortcut keys that you just learned are sufficient to perform Bash Shell editing.
 Although you are NOT required to learn other short-cut keys, here is a link to a listing in case you are interested: https://ostechnix.com/list-useful-bash-keyboard-shortcuts/

+**Answer INVESTIGATION 3 observations / questions in your lab log book.**

 ### Lab Submission